-The Chartered Institute of Legal Executives (CILEx) is the governing membership body for Chartered Legal Executives and is an Awarding Organisation recognised by the Office of Qualifications and Examinations Regulation (Ofqual), Qualifications Wales and Council for the Curriculum Examinations and Assessment (CCEA).
-CILEx plays a unique and important role within the legal sector.
-CILEx works closely with Government and is recognised and listed by the Ministry of Justice as one of the three main branches of the legal profession.
+The Chartered Institute of Legal Executives (CILEX) is the governing membership body for Chartered Legal Executives and is an Awarding Organisation recognised by the Office of Qualifications and Examinations Regulation (Ofqual), Qualifications Wales and Council for the Curriculum Examinations and Assessment (CCEA).
+CILEX plays a unique and important role within the legal sector.
+CILEX works closely with Government and is recognised and listed by the Ministry of Justice as one of the three main branches of the legal profession.

-CILEx has extensive experience in the field of legal qualifications, both in the UK and internationally: in the last 20 years over 92,000 people have chosen CILEx to pursue their legal career.
+CILEX has extensive experience in the field of legal qualifications, both in the UK and internationally: in the last 20 years over 92,000 people have chosen CILEX to pursue their legal career.

-CILEx provides a range of programmes for those wishing to pursue a career as a Legal Secretary, as well as qualifications in Legal Studies
+CILEX provides a range of programmes for those wishing to pursue a career as a Legal Secretary, as well as qualifications in Legal Studies

-For more details of the full CILEx range of qualifications and entry requirements contact:
+For more details of the full CILEX range of qualifications and entry requirements refer to;